 This relates to the potential financial loss Calpe may suffer arising from a movement in the spread an asset trades at when compared to a comparable government bond.
-Calpe is exposed to this as it maintains a large amount of government or government backed bonds.
+Calpe is exposed to this as it maintains a large amount of corporate bonds within the investment portfolio.